chriswyatt/znake/README.md

 * Title screen

 ## Known issues
-* Food placement is not particularly random, and due to a quirk in the design, food tends to be placed close to the snake
+* Food tends to be placed at bottom-left or close to snake.
-* Food placement algorithm is slow, which can cause the game to momentarily freeze, and also controls become unresponsive
+* During testing, new food did not appear when the snake almost filled the screen.
+Needs more investigating to see how reproducible it is.

 ## License
 See LICENSE